When connecting with an audience, Hillary Clinton leads with the head while Donald Trump comes from the heart: both hold lessons for today leaders.

 About the Author

 Dr. Katharina Balazs is associate professor of management at the European School of Management (ESCP Europe) in Paris, France, and executive coach with the INSEAD Global Leadership Center in France and Singapore.
-Katharina’s expertise is in leadership, focusing on women leaders, leadership communication, power and influence, high performance teams and organizational change.
+Katharina’s expertise is in leadership, focusing on women leaders, leadership communication, power and influence, high performance teams and organisational change.